 Another option is to remove the door so you can paint it inside, better protected from the weather elements.

 Tip: Add Fusion’s Extender to extend the open time of your paint to avoid brush strokes from drying too fast if painting outdoors or on the house.

 I had just pressure washed the front of the house so wiping the dust off with a damp rag did the trick.

-But if dirty, I stock Fusion’s phosphate free TSP.
-It’s very concentrated and lasts a long time, and you don’t have to rinse it off.
+But if dirty, I like to use Fusion’s phosphate free TSP.
+It’s very concentrated and lasts a long time, is non toxic, and you don’t even have to rinse it off!

 3. Scuff sand the door, then remove the dust with a tack cloth.